 Settling on a career in medicine because you genuinely enjoy it would not fall into this category, (doctors are in demand and compensated well).
-For the purpose of this article, however, I am specifically talking about individuals who choose to pursue a career in the arts (writing, drawing, film-making, photography), professional sports, games, etc. I am also referring to those who enter university to obtain liberal arts degrees (or any degree whose post-grad career outlook is dubious), or focus there time on an entrepreneurial undertaking.
+For the purpose of this article, however, I am specifically talking about individuals who choose to pursue a career in the arts (writing, drawing, film-making, photography), professional sports, games, etc. I am also referring to some who enter university to obtain certain liberal arts degrees (or any degree whose post-grad career outlook is dubious), or focus there time on an entrepreneurial undertaking.

-Most people who cling to the “follow your passion” mantra don’t realize the odds are stacked against them from the beginning.
+Most people who cling to the “Follow your passion” mantra don’t realize the odds are stacked against them from the beginning.
 They don’t fully comprehend the amount of sacrifice it will take to succeed.
 They also fail to acknowledge that possessing certain skills is a necessity for success, such as marketing, branding, persuasion, communication, relationship building, financial management, etc. They fail to learn these skills, only concentrating on their core competency.

 You can write the the greatest book in the world – but if you have no clue how to sell it effectively, it will vanish into the dustbin of history.
 Focusing on the art only, while overlooking the business side of art, is a recipe for disaster.

-The “dream chasers” can also lose perspective of what it means to be a valuable member of society, choosing only to indulge in their passions.
-They risk becoming so obsessed with their vision that everything else in their lives takes a backseat – no matter what the cost.
+The “Dream chasers” can also lose perspective of what it means to be a valuable member of society, choosing only to indulge in their passions.
+They risk becoming so obsessed with their vision that everything else in their lives takes a backseat, no matter what the cost.

 If you deem comfort and leisure to be vital components in your life, don’t bother pursuing a far-fetched dream career or business.
-You might have to toil at mind-numbing day jobs to get by, cut back on your social life, and live in a roach-infested apartment subsisting on canned tuna and puffed rice.
+You might have to toil at mind-numbing day jobs to get by, cut back on your social life, and live in a roach-infested apartment, subsisting on canned tuna and puffed rice.

 Artists are deeply committed to their craft and they often view it as an extension of themselves.
-Many pursue their vision full-time, and accept that this may entail maintaining a subsistence lifestyle, while waiting patiently for their big break.
+Many pursue their vision full-time, and accept this may entail maintaining a subsistence lifestyle, while waiting patiently for their big break.
 Some end up living in poverty, with few options for relief.
 This is the price they must pay for their dedication.

 The free market can be cruel at times; it doesn’t care for originality, eccentricity, edginess, or self indulgence.
 People don’t care that you are passionate about something.
 They only care about their wants and needs being met.

 Being proficient at something does not mean you will necessarily enjoy doing that thing for a living.
 In fact, this describes the average person.
 Most people spend time, effort, and money building up a specific skill set which they then use to earn a living.
-Some may actively despise, or simply tolerate their career.
-They focus on finding happiness and meaning outside of work through family, friends, hobbies, charity work etc.
+Some may actively despise or simply tolerate their career.
+They focus on finding happiness and meaning outside of work through family, friends, hobbies, charity work, etc.

 A good (and perhaps controversial) way to discover the type of career most suitable for you is to take an IQ test.
 A professionally-administered IQ test can provide a useful framework for career selection.
 The reason for this is because IQ is strongly correlated with wealth accumulation and the degree of success in the workplace.

 For those who avert their eyes any time some concept of biological determinism is presented, it may be a tough reality check.
 Certain fields require a high IQ in order to succeed and excel.
 This is an inescapable fact.
-University programs in fields such as physics and engineering tacitly presuppose that individuals who apply to them have above average IQ’s.
+University programs in fields such as physics and engineering tacitly presuppose that individuals who apply to them have above average IQs.